jojivk/Deep-Reinforcement-Learning-/DDPG/README.md

          Linux (x86_64, headless): "path/to/Reacher_Linux_NoVis/Reacher.x86_64"

   For instance, if you are using a Mac, then you downloaded Reacher.app.
 If this file is in the same folder as the notebook, then the line below should appear as follows:

+  ## 5.3 To train.
+      1. Reacher.app.zip
+         The Unity Reacher app (Only for Mac).
+Untar this in Mac
+      2. Reacher.py
+         This has the code to train the model.
+Model wiights will be saved automatically once the target goal of 30+ is reached
+      3. ddpg_agent.py
+         File that has definition of DDPG class.
+      4. model.py
+         File that has definition of the MLP model for Actor and Critic.
+     To run training
+      > python Reacher.py

+  ## 5.4 To run,  the trained model
+      1. Download all the above files for training except Reacher.py, plus the below files
+      2. run_model.py
+         Runs the trained models from the weights
+      3. checkpoint_actor.pth	& checkpoint_critic.pth
+         Files with trained weights

+      To run trained models
+         > python model.py